Dona Nati (1939): Pre war

+Wartime operations

-Wartime operationsDona Nati arrived in Manila and began discharging cargo consigned to that port, and on or about December 10, 1941, got orders from the owners to discharge cargo consigned to Hong Kong and Shanghai as well.
+Dona Nati arrived in Manila and began discharging cargo consigned to that port, and on or about December 10, 1941, got orders from the owners to discharge cargo consigned to Hong Kong and Shanghai as well.
 On December 12, with Japanese landings on Luzon, the Navy ordered the ship to sail to avoid loss, with the ship sailing for Fremantle, Australia, December 13, 1941, to discharge cargo that was still aboard.
-In January the Dona Nati was acquired for use of the United States Army Forces in Australia (USAFIA).United States Forces in Australia (USFIA), the original name, was used until re-designation as United States Army Forces in Australia (USAFIA) on 5 January 1942, previous to Dona Nati's blockade running voyage.
+In January the Dona Nati was acquired for use of the United States Army Forces in Australia (USAFIA).
 Details of the exact terms of the acquisition were not entirely clear during the early days of the war, but by April Dona Nati was noted as being under War Shipping Administration time charter.

 The mission of USAFIA initially was "to dispatch airplanes and ammunition to the Philippines, and, in cooperation with U. S. naval authorities, to retain vessels long enough to unload at any port of his selection, to be reached by any route that he chose" and under that mission Dona Nati sailed under Captain Ramon Pons from Brisbane, Australia on February 18, arriving March 10 at Cebu City with supplies that included an estimated 5,000 tons of rations for the Philippines.
 Thus Dona Nati became one of only three ships, the others being Coast Farmer and the Chinese ship Anhui, to break the Japanese blockade and return.
 One of the other De La Rama ships, Don Isidro was sunk 19–20 February making an attempt.
-Together the three ships brought into the Philippines "more than 10,000 tons of rations, 4,000 rounds of small arms ammunition, 8,000 rounds of 81-mm. ammunition, and miscellaneous medical, signal, and engineer supplies" but all had to be transshipped on smaller, fast interisland vessels, few of which made the trip north successfully.Dona Nati left Cebu City just hours before arrival of a Japanese cruiser that shelled the port, taking with her civilian passengers fleeing the Philippines (one escaping from as far as China), and arrived 30 March in Brisbane after taking a circuitous route lasting twenty-two days.
+Together the three ships brought into the Philippines "more than 10,000 tons of rations, 4,000 rounds of small arms ammunition, 8,000 rounds of 81-mm. ammunition, and miscellaneous medical, signal, and engineer supplies" but all had to be transshipped on smaller, fast interisland vessels, few of which made the trip north successfully.

+Dona Nati left Cebu City just hours before the arrival of a Japanese cruiser that shelled the port, taking with her civilian passengers fleeing the Philippines (one escaping from as far as China), and arrived on 30 March in Brisbane after taking a circuitous route lasting twenty-two days.

 In July 1942, the ship was noted as transporting elements of the 91st Engineer Regiment to the Cape York Peninsula to construct advance airfields.
 By March 6, 1943 Dona Nati had been withdrawn from the South West Pacific Area (SWPA) fleet.
 The ship next appears arriving at Guadalcanal on April 2, 1943 where she came under heavy air attack and claimed one plane shot down and one damaged; she departed April 7.